-The Maryland Department of Health (MDH) implemented the Long Term Supports and Services (LTSS) system in 2012 and moved additional agencies to the LTSS during a six-year period.
+The Maryland Department of Health (MDH) implemented the Long Term Supports and Services (LTSS) system in 2012 and moved additional agencies to the LTSS during six years period.
 Future plans include doubling the user base.
-Due to a significant planned expansion of the user base and services available through the LTSS application, the MDH required an on premise hosted solution, including an IVR to support the In-Home Supports Assurance System (ISAS), Level 1 Help Desk, NOC, and Tier 2 support for the provided services.
+Due to a significant planned expansion of the user base and services available through the LTSS application, the MDH required an on-premise hosted solution, including an IVR to support the In-Home Supports Assurance System (ISAS), Level 1 Help Desk, NOC, and Tier 2 support for the provided services.
 This O&M provider would need to work closely with the software provider for releases (10 – 12 regularly scheduled releases per year along with ad-hoc releases), regression testing, Production implementation, and troubleshooting.

-GCOM was awarded the contract in January of 2018 and implemented a FlexPod configuration solution, which provides two Production stacks and two pre-Production stacks in the Primary Data Center, and a single Production stack in the Disaster Recovery Data Center.
-GCOM also implemented a cloud based IVR solution, allowing an ease of transfer between the Production stacks, and to Disaster Recovery as required.
-The full suite of services provided to MDH is listed below
+GCOM was awarded the contract in January of 2018 and implemented a FlexPod configuration solution, which provides two Production stacks and two pre-Production stacks in the Primary Data Center and a single Production stack in the Disaster Recovery Data Center.
+GCOM also implemented a cloud-based IVR solution, allowing ease of transfer between the Production stacks and to Disaster Recovery as required.
+The full suite of services provided to MDH is listed below.

 24x7x365 Service Desk/NOC and ITSM Operations

 - Provide 24x7x365 Tier I and II Service Desk Operations for the complete MDH LTSS and ISAS environment – with multiple sites in Maryland and Illinois.

 - Designed, implemented, and currently manage the complete ITSM operations for the LTSS and ISAS environment, including Incident, Problem, Change, Asset Management, and Service Reporting.